dcos/dcos-cli/design/setup.md

 - `platform` can either be `linux`, `darwin`, or `windows`
 - `dcos-version` is the major and minor version of the DC/OS cluster (eg. `1.13`)

-When the canonical stable URL is not published yet (4XX response), the CLI tries the canonical testing URL:
+When the canonical stable URL is not published yet (4XX response), the CLI tries their canonical testing URL:

 - https://{domain}/cli/testing/plugins/{plugin}/{platform}/x86-64/{plugin}-{dcos-version}-patch.x.zip